jack-liu-78/travelio/README.md

 Calendar displays days in green for when all users are available for those dates, otherwise no events can be scheduled.

-Used Free API Keys for SkyScanner and Bookings.com API's so there is a request limit when trying to look up accomodations and flights to a destination.
+Used temporary free API Keys for SkyScanner and Bookings.com API's which have expired so no longer can pull accomodation and flight data :(

 Devpost: https://devpost.com/software/travel-io